glynnforrest/Crutches/README.md

 Crutches is a collection of utility classes for PHP for every day problems, such as dealing with strings, numbers, arrays and words.

-### Classes included in Crutches

-* DotArray for working with arrays using dot notation.
-* An Inflector for working with plurals, with support for different languages.

 ## Installation

 Crutches is installed via Composer.
 To add it to your project, simply add it to your